willcupp-8451/ujs-devops/README.md

 ---

 ### Gotchas
+- GitHub workflow yml files are whitespace sensitive, make sure your indentation matches the editor (may not directly line up with the code in this README)
 - If you create a workflow via GitHub be sure to update your local branch with `git pull --rebase origin <current_branch` before pushing
 - Be sure that you're pointing to your own GitHub user/repo (especially if you name it something different)
-- Make sure that your workflow triggers are specific to the 1-build branch.
+- Make sure that your workflow triggers include the current branch.
 Otherwise, you likely won't see them kickoff when you expect.
 Example trigger shown below:
 ```
 on: